haiderabbasdev/mila/README.md

-# Random Video Chat Platform
+# ΜΙΛΑ (Mila)

-A WebRTC-based random video chat platform with text messaging capabilities.
+A modern video chat platform that connects people around the world.
+The name "ΜΙΛΑ" means "speak" in Greek, representing our mission to break down language barriers and connect people through face-to-face communication.

 ## Features